JeroenVandersteen/JerHammer/content/Trainings/List/First aid.md

 _Medicine test and full round to heal 1 HP_

 Choose a target to apply first aid on within 1 minute of sustaining damage.
 The target can also be yourself.
 Spend a full round and make medicine test.
-If successful, the target character heals 1 HP for each time you have taken this talent, and the target is also stabilized.
-If failed, the target loses 1 HP, regardless of the number of times the talent was taken.
+If successful, the target character heals 1 HP for each time you have taken this training, and the target is also stabilized.
+If failed, the target loses 1 HP, regardless of the number of times the training was taken.
 This can only be attempted once per character per combat.
+Using (and spending) bandages gives an advantage to the medicine test.

 **Without this training:**
-Without this talent, you cannot attempt to heal another character.
+Without this training, you cannot attempt to heal another character.